Phenomenom05/QA/README.md

 Git (to clone the repository)

+Steps to Setup and Run:

 1. Clone the Repository:

-To get started, clone the repository using the following commands:
+To get started, clone the repository using the following command:

 git clone https://github.com/Phenomenom05/QA.git

-Then move to the QA directory path:
+Move to the QA directory path:

 cd QA